 What countries are involved, and what caused the suspension?

 The affected countries are Afghanistan, Burma, Burundi, Chad, the Republic of the Congo, Cuba, Equatorial Guinea, Eritrea, Haiti, Iran, Laos, Libya, Sierra Leone, Somalia, Sudan, Togo, Turkmenistan, Venezuela, and Yemen.
-They are already subject to a travel ban to the U.S. since June.
+They have been subject to a travel ban to the U.S. since June.

 This suspension of immigration procedures for these nations reflects a broader focus on national security following the recent shooting of two National Guard members in D.C. by an Afghan national granted asylum after Trump’s second term began.